-Fall and farmers markets go hand-in-hand!
-The lively Old Town Farmers Market (Saturday mornings, October-June) features local growers and specialty food producers.
-Enjoy a wide variety of organic produce, local cheeses, artisan breads, local jams and honey, gift items and seasonal specialties such as cider and apples.
+Fall and farmers markets are a natural pairing.
+The lively Old Town Farmers Market (Saturday mornings, October-June) puts the spotlight on local growers and specialty food producers.
+Enjoy a wide variety of organic produce, local cheeses, artisan breads, salsas, local jams and honey, gift items and seasonal specialties like cider and apples.